TommasoBarberis/PASTEC-singularity/README.md

 ## Utilisation

-Store your project directory in a variable:
+Store your project directory path in a variable:
 ```
 PROJECT_DIR=path/to/project/dir
 ```